-Forward Looking Statements and Risk Factors:
+Forward-Looking Statements and Risk Factors

-Our actual results could be affected by the risk factors below.
-These risk factors should be reviewed in connection with this press release and our periodic reports to the Securities and Exchange Commission.
-These risk factors may also cause actual results to differ materially from the results contemplated by forward looking statements that we may make.
-Forward looking statements consist of statements which relate to matters other than historical fact, including matters that inherently refer to future events.
-Among others, statements that include words such as "believe", "anticipate", "will" or "expect", or words of similar import, are forward looking statements.
-We are not undertaking any obligation to update any forward looking statements or other statements we may make even though these statements may be affected by events or circumstances occurring after the forward looking statements or other statements were made.
-No investor should rely on the fact that such statements are current at any time other than the time at which this press release was issued.
+Our revenues and losses may be affected by the risk factors discussed at the end of this presentation, which should be considered integral to this presentation.
+These factors may also cause actual results to differ materially from the results contemplated by forward-looking statements that we may make.
+Forward-looking statements consist of statements which relate to matters other than historical fact, including matters that inherently refer to future events.
+Among others, statements that include words such as we "believe", "anticipate", or "expect", or words of similar import, are forward-looking statements.
+We are not undertaking any obligation to update any forward-looking statements or other statements we may make even though these statements may be affected by events or circumstances occurring after the forward-looking statements or other statements were made.
+No reader of this presentation should rely on the fact that such statements are current at any time other than the time at which this presentation was given.